Shader

 • Allow the value of a compilation constant to be specified before the shader’s SPIR-V is compiled into a device binary, to improve configurability and compiler optimizations.

-• A more extensive library of built-in functions than C could ever dream of.
+• Enjoy a more extensive library of built-in math functions than C could ever dream of.

 • …and many other things revolving around the high-speed drawing of textured triangles that we will not care much about in everyday numerical computing.4

 As you can see, this opens quite a few interesting possibilities.
 And that’s part of why rust-gpu is still experimental in spite of having been in development for quite a while.
-Making a new GPU programming language is actually not only a matter of adding a SPIR-V backend to the compiler (which is already quite a piece of work), it’s also a matter of extending the source programming language (possibly via a library of functions implemented in SPIR-V “assembly”) to expose all the GPU features that GPU-specific programming languages have been supporting forever.5
+Making a good new GPU programming language is actually not only a matter of adding a SPIR-V backend to the compiler (which is already a large amount of work), it’s also a matter of extending the source programming language and its standard library to expose all the GPU features that GPU-specific programming languages have been exposing forever.5

 Our first GLSL Gray-Scott